 - For students seeking support with an unforeseen economic crisis, please reach out to the Economic Crisis Response Team where you can be connected to a variety of resources.

 - Peer Financial Educators (PFE) are available through the department of Well-being and Health Promotion.
 PFEs can help students develop smart financial habits and achieve financial goals.
 Visit the Peer Financial Education website or enroll in a one-on-one education session here.

 - CalFresh enrollment specialists are available to assist eligible students in the application

 process.
 Visit with an enrollment specialist today (virtual-only) to see if you can sign up for the food assistance program.

-- SDSU Aztec grants allows students to apply for university grants via one application.
+- SDSU Aztec Scholarships allows students to apply for university grants via one application.
 If you haven’t already, make sure to complete your application.
 For questions about this, please contact the Office of Financial Aid and grants

 - Handshake is a recruiting platform for SDSU students and alumni.
 Handshake helps connect you with employers and source jobs, internships, event information, and On-Campus Recruiting (OCR) opportunities.
 If you haven’t already, make sure to create an account on Handshake!
 Visit Career Services to learn more.